horizontalsystems/Unstoppable-Wallet-Website/README.md

 # bankwallet-www
-The repository for hosting Bank Wallet website
+The repository for hosting Unstoppable Wallet website